avidalmeza/goldilocks/README.md

 conda activate goldilocks
 ```

+Before running the calculator, ensure that your virtual environment is activated.
+This step is crucial to avoid issues with dependencies.

 ### Pathways
-Users can run the calculator from within the Jupyter Notebook or from the Terminal, Command Prompt, or another CLI.
-Make sure the virtual environment is activated before running the calculator.
+Users can run the calculator from within a Jupyter Notebook, the Terminal (Linux/macOS), Command Prompt (Windows), or any other Command Line Interface (CLI).

-Refer to the [documentation](/documentation.md) for the calculator inputs and outputs as well as use guidelines.

 #### Jupyter Notebook
-3. Open [*xs_calculator.ipynb*](/xs_calculator.ipynb) and set values
+3. Open [*xs_calculator.ipynb*](/xs_calculator.ipynb) and set calculator inputs

-4. Execute code chunk
+4. Run the calculator directly within the Jupyter Notebook

-#### Command Line
+#### Terminal/Command Prompt
-3. Open [*xs_calculator.py*](/xs_calculator.py) and set values
+3. Open [*xs_calculator.py*](/xs_calculator.py) and set calculator inputs

-4. Execute updated script from CLI
+4. Use CLI of choice to execute script
 ```
 python xs_calculator.py
 ```

+Refer to the [documentation](/documentation.md) for detailed instructions on calculator inputs and usage guidelines.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.